intel/ai-reference-models/benchmarks/language_translation/tensorflow/transformer_mlperf/inference/fp32/Advanced.md

 Detailed information on mlperf Benchmark can be found in [mlcommons/training](https://github.com/mlcommons/training/tree/v0.5/translation/tensorflow/transformer)

-The inference code is based on the trasnformer mlperf evaluation code, but Intel has optimized the inference model by modifying the code of the model, so that it can achieve better performance on Intel CPUs.
+The inference code is based on the transformer mlperf evaluation code, but Intel has optimized the inference model by modifying the code of the model, so that it can achieve better performance on Intel CPUs.

 <!--- 30.
 Datasets -->
 ## Datasets